 Statement or Purpose

-Classes are structured3 but relatively informal.
+Classes are structured, but relatively informal.
 This less-formal atmosphere fosters communication.
-Open communication is the best tool the student has for understanding what he or she is doing, and students are constantly encouraged to question what is being taught and why.
+Open communication is the best tool the student has for understanding what he or she is doing.
+Further, students are constantly encouraged to question what is being taught and why.

-Not everyone can become a black belt here.
+Not everyone can become a black belt in our school.
 There are a variety of mental and physical conditions that prohibit many from reaching what we hold as expert level.
 For example, if karate is as an Oriental art of self-defense in which an attacker is disabled by crippling kicks and punches, then the requirement to kick effectively becomes a barrier to one confined to a wheelchair.
 Proficiency in other areas of the art may be within reach of those so impaired, but in this school, black belt-level is not.
-(It is not my intention to be cruel or insensitive here.
-We have a son who is blind and has an IQ of just 70.
+(It is not our intention to be cruel or insensitive here.
+We have an adopted son who is blind, suffers from Asperger's Syndrome, and has an IQ of just 70.
 We love our son, but the reality is that black belt level in our school is simply not within his capabilities.)

 Admittedly, black belt means more than just the ability to kick and punch.
-A black belt must be not only technically proficient in the art but also possess an understanding of the principles employed and be able to pass that knowledge and skill on to others in a clear, concise, and systematic manner.
-Black belts from this school are taught, trained, and equipped to do exactly that.
+A black belt must be not only technically proficient in the art, but also possess an understanding of the principles employed and be able to pass that knowledge and skill on to others in a clear, concise, and systematic manner.
+Black belt recipients from our school are taught, trained, and equipped to do just that.

-Because of the danger inherent in the techniques taught here (e.g., kicks to the knees and groin), sparring, in the sport-karate sense, cannot play a major role in our training.
-However, sparring-like drills--drills that develop the ability to close on a moving opponent--are a regular part of our training regimen.
+Because of the danger inherent in the techniques taught here (e.g., arm breaking, knee smashes to the legs, kicks to the knees and groin, to name a few), sparring, in the sport martial arts sense (including Mixed Martial Arts with all their rules), is simply too dangerous for use in the light of what we practice, teach, and train.
+However, sparring-like drills — drills that develop the ability to close on a moving opponent — are a regular part of our training regimen.

 Our primary concern during training is safety.
 Therefore, certain uniform and safety equipment items are mandatory.
-For example, in all classes, all the time, ALL students (male and female) must wear groin protection.
+For example, in all classes and lessons (group and private) ALL students (male and female) must wear groin protection.
 Additionally, female students must wear breast protection.
 There are no exceptions to these rules.
 Although this equipment is mandatory, it is never construed as license for greater contact.
 Rather it is insurance against excessive contact.
-Contrary to the opinions of some, the use of such equipment does not lull the student into a false sense of security--the blows are still felt.
-The equipment simply allows practitioners to make mistakes while learning without having to pay for them for the rest of their lives.
+Contrary to the opinions of some, the use of such equipment does not lull the student into a false sense of security – the blows are still felt.
+The equipment simply allows practitioners to make mistrakes while learning without having to pay for them for the rest of their lives.

 Advancement and promotion are not normally attained through "formal" testing.
-Because ours is a small school, the instructor is able to work closely with each student, constantly monitoring his or her progress.
-Students also work closely with each other--often with a senior instructing a junior.
+Because ours is a small school, the instructor is able to work closely with every student, constantly monitoring his or her progress.
+Students also work closely with each other – often with a senior instructing a junior.
 That teaching requirement (seniors teaching juniors) forces everyone to know the material and provides a better means of testing the student's knowledge and understanding.
 Each student, then, is tested constantly.

 Thank you and best wishes in your training and study.

 1. For some, this self-defense focus is difficult.
-"How can anyone question, or worse discard, traditional training techniques, methods, and philosophies left us by great martial art masters of the past?"
-The answer is simple: A self-defense focus actually preserves the highest martial art tradition: self-preservation.
+"How can anyone question, or worse discard, 'traditional' training techniques, methods, and philosophies left us by great martial art masters of the past?"
+The answer is simple: A self-defense focus actually preserves the oldest and highest martial art tradition: self-protection.
 Everything else in one's training is secondary to that.
 [TOP]

 2. Teamwork means all students working together and giving of themselves for the success of their training partners.
 [TOP]